edvbld/jdk/CONTRIBUTING.md

 # Contributing to the JDK

-Please see the [developer's guide](https://openjdk.java.net/guide/) for how to contribute.
+Please see <https://openjdk.java.net/contribute/> for how to contribute.